MicrosoftDocs/azure-aks-docs/articles/aks/imds-restriction.md

 ## Enable IMDS restriction on an existing cluster

-To enable IMDS restriction on an existing cluster and block all traffic from nonhost network pods to the IMDS endpoint, call the [`az aks update`](/cli/azure/aks#az-aks-update) command with the `--imds-restriction` parameter set to `enabled`.
+To enable IMDS restriction on an existing cluster and block all traffic from non-host network pods to the IMDS endpoint, call the [`az aks update`](/cli/azure/aks#az-aks-update) command with the `--imds-restriction` parameter set to `enabled`.

 ```azurecli-interactive
 az aks update \